-Dr. Kimberly Woods McMorrow shares insights to help you and your teen prepare for that first visit to the gynecologist.
+Dr. Kimberly Woods McMorrow shares insights to help teens prepare for that first visit to the gynecologist.

 As an OB/GYN at Virginia Physicians for Women, I’ve gotten a lot of questions from my patients about when their daughters should start seeing a gynecologist and what happens at that first visit.
 Recommendations have changed since many of us were in that phase of life—these days it’s very common for girls to start seeing a gynecologist early in their teenage years.

-When should girls start going to the gynecologist?
+When should a female start seeing a gynecologist?

-The American College of Obstetricians and Gynecologists (ACOG) recommends that girls have their first visit with a gynecologist between ages 13 and 15.
+The American College of Obstetricians and Gynecologists (ACOG) recommends that girls have their first gynecology appointment between ages 13 and 15.
 I recommend that if girls are experiencing any women’s health issues or problems they come in sooner.
 If they are uncomfortable seeing a gynecologist and are not sexually active or having any issues, it is ok to wait until the end of high school.